NLeSC/guide/software/code_quality.md

 * Clang (C)
 * Valgrind (C)

-# Code reviews
+## Code reviews

 We will no no formal code reviews.
 However, for each project, there is a single person, called the integration manager, responsible for the repository.
 The integration manager is the only person who commits to the 'blessed' repository.
 A number of developers then clone from that repository, push to their own independent repositories, and ask the integrator to pull in their changes.
 If needed, the integration manager can perform a quality review of the code when he handles the pull request.

-# Software quality improvement tools
+## Software quality improvement tools

+There are several web services that analyze code.
+The analyze code when triggered by a git push and can ingest code coverage generated on a [[Continuous-Integration]] server.
+They are free for open source projects.
+We also run our own SonarQube instance.

-## SonarQube
+### SonarQube

 SonarQube (http://www.sonarqube.org/) is an open platform to manage code quality.
 On our [[Jenkins]] build server we do a SonarQube analysis for each Jenkins job.
 Out SonarQube instance is hosted at https://sonar.esciencecenter.nl and is behind a login.
 Sonar Qube can analyze Java, Python and Javascript.

-## Alternatives
-There are several web services that analyze code.
-The analyze code when triggered by a git push and can ingest code coverage generated on a [[Continuous-Integration]] server.
-They are free for open source projects.

 ### [Code climate](https://codeclimate.com)
 Can analyze Javascript (and Ruby, PHP).